ss-Zhong/ss-Zhong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m Sheng Zhong, currently pursuing a Master’s degree in Computer Science at HUST.
+I’m Sheng Zhong, currently pursuing a PhD in Artificial Intelligence at Huazhong University of Science and Technology (HUST), under the supervision of [Prof. Qiang He](https://scholar.google.com/citations?hl=zh-CN&user=O4PHMfQAAAAJ).

 My primary research focus is on Edge Intelligence.
-I’m passionate about exploring cutting-edge technologies in artificial intelligence and edge computing, and I’m always eager to learn new things and collaborate with like-minded individuals.
+I am passionate about exploring cutting-edge technologies at the intersection of artificial intelligence and edge computing.
+I’m always eager to learn new things, tackle challenging problems, and collaborate with like-minded researchers.

 <!-- # 🔥 News